badiaamakhlouf/DS_ML_InterviewBank/pages/data_visualization_and_eda.md

      - Distribution Analysis
      - Correlation Analysis

-### Q- How to get statistical description of our data using pandas ?
+### Q3- How to get statistical description of our data using pandas ?

 - In the statistical description we try to select the next values for each numerical features:
     - Maximum values